VisionSystemsInc/terra/docs/terra/executor.rst

 .. note::

    :py:class:`concurrent.futures.ProcessPoolExecutor` is not robust against seg faults.
-As soon as one worker crashes, the main process halts executing additional tasks and raises :py:exc:`concurrent.futures.BrokenProcessPool`.
+As soon as one worker crashes, the main process halts executing additional tasks and raises :py:exc:`concurrent.futures.process.BrokenProcessPool`.

 CeleryExecutor
 ^^^^^^^^^^^^^^